nick-poole/nextmetro-v1/README.md

 ## Technologies Used

-- Vue.js: Front-end JavaScript framework for building interactive user interfaces.
 - WMATA API: Integration with the WMATA API to retrieve real-time train data.
-- HTML/CSS: Markup and styling for the web app.
+- HTML/CSS/TailwindCSS: Markup and styling for the web app.
 - JavaScript: Programming language for implementing app logic and interactivity.

 ___